sst/sst/www/docs/constructs/Table.md

 ### Upgrading to v0.21.0

-The v0.21.0 release of the Table construct includes a small breaking change.
+The [v0.21.0 release](https://github.com/serverless-stack/serverless-stack/releases/tag/v0.21.1) of the Table construct includes a small breaking change.
 You might be impacted by this change if:

 - You are currently using any version `< v0.21.0`
-- And using consumers with table stream enabled
+- And using consumers with table streams enabled

 #### Using `consumers`